Last chance: €4,000 Early Bird discount on all MBA applications with deadline April 30, 2026

 Term Description

-Mezzanine capital A hybrid form of financing that combines elements of equity and debt capital.
+Mezzanine capital A hybrid form of financing that combines elements of equity and debt.

-Subordinated loans Loans that rank behind senior debt and are serviced after the latter in the event of insolvency.
+Subordinated loans Loans that rank behind senior debt and are serviced after senior debt in the event of insolvency.

-Silent partnership A form of participation in which the investor has no influence on the company but participates in the profits.
+Silent partnership A form of investment in which the investor has no influence on the company but participates in its profits.

-Profit-participating loan A loan in which the investor receives a fixed interest rate as well as a share in sales or profits.
+Participating loan A loan in which the investor receives a fixed interest rate as well as a share of the company's revenue or profits.

-Bond with warrants A bond with the right to acquire shares in the company at a later date at a fixed price.
+Warrants Bonds with the right to purchase shares in the company at a specified price at a later date.

-Profit participation rights Securities that grant the holder a share in the profit and/or loss of the company, often without voting rights.
+Profit participation rights Securities that entitle the holder to a share in the company's profits and/or losses, often without voting rights.

-Convertible Preferred Equity Preferred stock that can be converted into common stock and has priority in dividend payments.
+Convertible preferred equity Preferred shares that can be converted into common shares and have priority in dividend payments.

-Bullet Repayment A repayment structure in which the entire principal amount is repaid in one lump sum at the end of the term.
+Bullet repayment A repayment structure in which the entire principal amount is repaid in a lump sum at the end of the term.

 Hybrid capital A form of financing that includes both equity and debt elements, as is the case with mezzanine capital.

-Profit-linked loan A loan where the repayment is linked to the company's profit in addition to fixed interest.
+Profit-linked loan A loan in which repayment is linked to the company's profits in addition to fixed interest.

-Exit participation An agreement in which the mezzanine capital provider receives a share of the company value in the event of a sale.
+Exit participation An agreement in which the mezzanine capital provider receives a share of the company's value in the event of a sale.

 Capital structure The composition of a company's capital, including equity and debt.

-Leverage The use of debt capital to finance corporate activities in order to increase the return on equity.
+Leverage The use of debt to finance company activities in order to increase the return on equity.

 When and for whom is mezzanine financing suitable?